fosrl/docs/packages/docusaurus/docs/02-Getting Started/02-dns-networking.md

 ## Notes on Docker

-If you deploy Newt in Docker: "localhost" only refers to stuff inside of the container itself, so if you want to address other things in the Docker environment you need the internal docker IP of that service or the host when setting up your resources.
+If you deploy Newt in Docker: `localhost` only refers to stuff inside of the container itself, so if you want to address other things in the Docker environment you need the internal docker IP of that service or the host when setting up your resources.

-For "Local" sites running in Docker, you usually want to address the host machine.
+For "Local" sites running in Docker in the same compose as Pangolin: You usually want to address the host machine.
 One way to do this is by using the special address: `172.17.0.1`.

 ## Notes on Cloudflare Proxy